seth586/guides/FreeNAS/matrix-synapse/README.md

 Eventually, with enough engineering, the matrix protocol can reach a completely decentralized state.
 Until then, the best we can do is run a federated network topology for like minded individuals.

 ### Goal
 By the end of this guide, you will be running a matrix-synapse server in a TrueNAS / FreeBSD jail.

 Your server will be able to federate with other matrix servers.

 Public signups will be disabled, however you will have a token generator to give permissioned signups to friends.

 We will also allow clients to connect over tor, allowing them to stay anonymous.
 Unfortunately, the matrix-synapse  server can not federate with other servers over tor, but it is on the development roadmap.

+And then, you will send me a message at @seth586:nym.im to test your federation!

 Next: [ [Jail Creation](1_jail.md) ]